Famous & Inspirational Black Women in History

 Be inspired by an exceptional group of women in this collection of films and stories.
-Each of the Black women featured have made a special mark on their communities and the world.
+Each of the Black women featured here have made a special mark on their communities and the world.
 Explore Inspirational Women with PBS.
+Get to know these 11 women, their acclaimed works, and trailblazing lives.

 Daisy Bates: A Civil Rights Hero